 ALSO READPakistan's apex court moots probe panel on Panama Papers scam Imran Khan calls off anti-government protest in Pakistan after SC order India trying to 'implode' Pakistan: Imran Khan Musharraf offered him 'underhanded' deal in 2007, claims Nawaz Sharif Panama Papers leak: Pak awaits SC ruling that could disqualify Nawaz Sharif

+Prime Minister Nawaz Sharif might have narrowly escaped the fate April has stored for Pakistani politicians who have previously been overthrown, sentenced to life and hanged in the same month.
 Sharif, 67, today narrowly survived being disqualified after a 3-2 split decision by a Supreme Court bench which ordered to set up a Joint Investigation Team within a week to probe the allegations of money laundering against his family.